-After studying the usual core subjects, MBA candidates can choose from four concentrations: finance, HR management, marketing, and supply-chain management.
-These can be enhanced by studying nine “areas of interest,” described as “immersive, skills-based tracks” which give candidates skills necessary in today’s business world.
-They include entrepreneurship, talent development, and — a new track — insight and analytics.
+After studying the usual core subjects, MBA candidates can choose from five concentrations: finance, HR management, marketing, business analytics and supply-chain management.
+These can be personalized by studying electives in areas such as consulting, entrepreneurship, insights and analytics, data visualization and global immersion.

 Broad also has three labs that help students develop skills through a mixture of class-based and experiential learning.
 In their first term, MBAs use the Team Effectiveness Laboratory to develop collaborative skills, including influencing without power.
 The Financial Analysis Lab is a simulated trading room where students learn about financial markets, and the Supply Chain Laboratory simulates an end-to-end supply chain, looking especially at the way information flows along it.

 Among the big employers of Broad MBAs are Michigan-based businesses such as Whirlpool and General Motors.
-The biggest sector for Broad MBAs to find jobs has lately been technology, which took 19% of grads last year, while the pharma/biotech/healthcare sector accounted for 18%; 14% went into consultancy.
-Of the most recent cohort, 96% had jobs within three months of graduating.
+The biggest sector for Broad MBAs to find jobs has lately been technology, which took 19% of grads in 2018, while the pharma/biotech/healthcare sector accounted for 18%; 14% went into consultancy.
+96% had jobs within three months of graduating.

-The Broad MBA has about 80 students, a number that the schools says could increase slightly — though not above 100, in order to maintain a community feel.
+The Broad MBA has about 85 students, a number that the school says could increase slightly — though not above 100, in order to maintain a community feel.

 WHAT IT’S LIKE TO STUDY AT BROAD

-In a span of 21 months, the Broad MBA covers three components: a 31-credit core curriculum in foundational learning, and the choice of either one 12-credit concentration with two 6-credit areas of interest and 6-credits of electives, or two 12-credit concentrations with one 6-credit area of interest.
+In a span of 21 months, the Broad MBA covers three components: a 31-credit core curriculum in foundational learning, and the choice of either one 12-credit concentration with three 6-credit electives, or two 12-credit concentrations with one 6-credit elective.
 The concentrations offered are Finance, Human Resource Management, Marketing, Business Analytics and Supply Chain Management.
-The areas of interest are Risk Management, Insights and Analytics, Strategic Performance Measurement, Global Business, Talent Development, Consulting, Leadership and Strategy, Product and Service Innovation, and Consulting.